Oracle Rumble Race Info

 In January, the average high temperature is 56 °F (13 °C) with a low of 35 °F (2 °C).
 At an altitude of 4,100 feet Oracle’s vegetation consists of mostly emory oak (Quercus emoryi), desert spoon (Dasylirion wheeleri), soaptree yucca (Yucca elata), prickly pear (Opuntia) and various grasses.
 For an up-to-date weather forecast, click here.

 We very strongly encourage all runners to pick up their packets at packet pickup on Friday before the race.
 Race morning will be very hectic so picking up your packet ahead of time will make things much easier for everyone.
 Plus, we’ll give everyone who picks up their packet on Friday some special event swag.
-Please see the Participant Guide for additional details.
+Please see the Participant Guide for additional details and please make sure to wear a face covering.

 Restrooms & Trail Etiquette